DibranMulder/dibranmulder-blog/source/_posts/Azure-functions-V2-with-EF-Core.md

 migrations script -i --project $(Build.SourcesDirectory)\MyProject.Shared\MyProject.Shared.csproj --startup-project $(Build.SourcesDirectory)\MyProject.Shared.csproj\MyProject.Shared.csproj.csproj -o $(build.artifactstagingdirectory)\Migrations\scripts.sql
 ```

 Its important that you add the `-i` argument.
-This argument will generate the migrations script in such a way that it checks if the migation is already executed on the database.
+This argument will generate the migrations script in such a way that it checks if the migration is already executed on the database.
 This prevents the pipeline from applying the same migrations twice.
 Notice that the migrations script is outputed to the artifacts directory which is published at the last step of the build.

 <img src="/images/efcore/vstsrelease.png">
 In the release part of the CI/CD pipeline you'll just have to the following: